Emperor An of Jin

 Emperor An of Jin (晋安帝 (晉安帝, Jìn Ān Dì, Chin An-ti); 382 – 28 January 419), personal name Sima Dezong (司馬德宗), was an emperor of the Eastern Jin in China.
 He was described as so developmentally disabled that he was unable to speak properly, clothe himself, or be able to express whether he was hungry or full.
-He was created crown prince in 387 and ascended the throne in 397.
+He was created crown prince in 387 and ascended the throne in November 396.
 Because of his disability, the actual power was controlled by his uncle, Sima Daozi, Prince of Kuaiji.
 During his reign, regents and warlords dominated the Jin regime.
 Revolts by various governors also ravaged the land.
 From 398 to 403, there were constant revolts and civil war campaigns.
 In 403, the Jin regime was usurped by the warlord Huan Xuan, and while Emperor An was restored in 404, the Jin Dynasty was nearing its end.
 With the warlord Liu Yu as the actual power, Jin destroyed Southern Yan and Later Qin, greatly expanding its territory.
 However, with Liu Yu up in the north, the renegade governor of Guang Province (廣州, modern Guangdong and Guangxi), Lu Xun (卢循; descendant of Lu Zhi), rebelled and threatened the capital city Jiankang, before Liu Yu returned and crushed the revolt.
 In 419, Emperor An was strangled under the order of Liu Yu and replaced with his brother Emperor Gong, who would be the last emperor of the dynasty, before Liu Yu took the throne and establish the Liu Song dynasty.

 Early life

 Sima Dezong was the oldest son of Emperor Xiaowu, born of his concubine Consort Chen Guinü in 382.
 It is not known when Sima Dezong's developmental disability became known, but it was likely very early in his childhood, for the degree of his disability, according to historians, was great.
-When he was just seven years old, in 390, his mother died.
-Even though he had a younger brother, Sima Dewen, born of Consort Chen as well (in 386), who was described to be intelligent and careful, and who learned to take care of him throughout the years, for reasons unknown, Emperor Xiaowu appeared to have never seriously considered making Sima Dewen his heir; in 16 September 387, Sima Dezong was created crown prince.
+In 390, when he was just eight years old, his mother died.
+Even though he had a younger brother, Sima Dewen, born of Consort Chen as well (in 386), who was described to be intelligent and careful, and who learned to take care of him throughout the years, for reasons unknown, Emperor Xiaowu appeared to have never seriously considered making Sima Dewen his heir; on 16 September 387, Sima Dezong was created crown prince.
 In 395, he was set up in his own residence, the eastern palace, as was customary for crown princes.
 In 396, he married the daughter of the official Wang Xianzhi, Wang Shen'ai, as his crown princess.

-In 397, Emperor Xiaowu was killed by his concubine Honoured Lady Zhang, after offending her.
+In November 396, Emperor Xiaowu was killed by his concubine Honoured Lady Zhang, after offending her.
 However, with the emperor's only brother Sima Daozi, Prince of Kuaiji, being incompetent and Crown Prince Dezong being developmentally disabled, no investigation into Emperor Xiaowu's death was conducted.
 Crown Prince Dezong succeeded to the throne as Emperor An, and Sima Daozi became regent.